top of page

 • Collaboration between the federal government and CCAs;

-• CCAs are considered, made eligible, and/or included in policies and federal grants moving forward.
+• CCAs are considered, made eligible, and/or included in federal policies, grants and programs.

 Long-term desired outcomes: